Eisenhower Matrix for Agile Teams

 SKIP IF NEEDED

-• 'Gold-plating' a feature that already meets the acceptance criteria
+• Gold-plating feature that already meets acceptance criteria

-• Endless discussions about which agile framework is 'the best'
+• Debating which agile framework is theoretically best

 That's a lot to remember!